yusukemihara/test_takao_mincho/README.md

 # test\_takao\_mincho

-It seems that pango font rendereing have a problem with font size on ubuntu 16.04.
+It seems that pango font rendereing have a problem with font size on ubuntu 16.10.
 I wrote small sample program.
-see output.(trusty|xenial).pdf.
+see output.(trusty|yaketty).pdf.

 ## build and execute